SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Amarjit-Singh-Gaba.md

 - **Have you participated previously in GSoC?
 When?
 Which project?**

-No, I haven’t participated previously.
+No, I haven't participated previously.
 This is my first time taking part in GSoC.

 - **Are you also applying to other projects?**